 - NYC Parking Guide - Everything you need to know about NYC parking, all in one place.

 If you have the time and budget that allows you to take a boat tour or cruise, these tours offer you the chance to see the city from a whole different perspective.

-There are many boat tours and options so we’ve gone through all the information out there and compiled it in our post Which New York City boat tour or cruise is best for you?
+There are many boat tours and options so we’ve gone through all the information out there and compiled it in our post on which New York City boat tour or cruise is best for you.

 The numbered grid plan, however, only exists above Houston Street on the east side and above 14th Street on the west side.

 In Lower Manhattan neighborhoods, you’ll notice that the streets are named rather than numbered.

 Here’s where apps and maps come in handy so you don’t find yourself on the corner of West 4th Street and West 10th Street.
 (An anomaly of New York that even confuses New Yorkers).

 In the days of smartphones and tourist books with great maps, you won’t have too much trouble walking the city, but here are some basics to keep in mind: